Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
 ## Changes in Sku r32.13
-- Fixed a bug with the four new "... duration" aura attributes, that was breaking them and all conditions with the Contains operator.
-The new auras now should work, and existing aura shouldn't be triggered unintentionally anymore.
+- Fixed a bug with the four new "duration" aura attributes, that was breaking them and all auras using the Contains operator in any condition.
+The new attributes should work now, and existing auras shouldn't be triggered unintentionally anymore.
 - Fixed a bug with quest notifications that was causing errors.
 - Fixed a bug with friendlist that was causing errors.